Cybercriminals Auction “Master Keys” for Admin Access to Healthcare Portals

 The cybercriminal underground has long had its eye on the health care industry.
 Historically speaking, the financial industry was the primary target, but it didn’t take long for cybercriminals to recognize the goldmine that is the health care industry.
 There are three key reasons the health care industry is a lucrative target:

 - Data.
 Health care records provide detailed data sets for cybercriminals.
 They contain PII such as SSNs, addresses, phone numbers – which can be used for account takeovers (ATO) – and creating synthetic IDs.
 Insurance data can be used to create false claims.
 In addition, medical histories can be used to target VIPs.
-We have already seen cases where nation states targeted neighboring countries for this type of data.
-Lastly, health-related information that can be used to purchase drugs.
+We have already seen cases where nation-states targeted neighboring countries for this type of data.
+Lastly, health-related information can be used to purchase drugs.

 - Infrastructure.
 Relative to other industries, health care infrastructure is not as secure.
 Many systems use dated operating systems, and as the case with critical infrastructure, patching and updating is a burden.
 Access to different platforms and systems is often performed with older browsers.
 Ransomware attacks have had their fair share of success in this industry as a result of these weaknesses.